avodovnik/SensorKit/README.md

 ## How to use SensorKit in your app

-A good place for SensorKit is your Universal app's App.xaml.cs file: declare Sensors property
+A good place for SensorKit is your Universal app's App.xaml.cs file.

 ```C#
 public SensorKit Sensors { get; set;}
 ```

-Then instantiate SensorKit in your OnLaunched event:
+Then instantiate SensorKit in your OnLaunched event.

 ```C#
 // make an instance of SensorKit